joncox123/MotoButtons/UserGuide/readme.md

 MotoButtons can be cycled through these modes, in that order (Mouse->DMD2->MRA) by holding down both A and B buttons for 1 second.
 When advancing the mode, both LEDs will flash rapidly for 2 seconds.
 Then LED A will flash to indicate the mode number (one flash for DMD2, two flashes for mouse, three flashes for MyRoute App).

 The mode state will be saved so that the last mode prior to power down will be activated at the next power up.
 In other words, if you keep your MotoButtons set to MyRoute App mode, it will remember that when you use it next.
+Upon boot, the mode will be indicated by flashing to indicate the mode number.

 ## Button Mapping
 This section describes the button mapping for each mode.